idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 1097954         plot_solutions        Main   00:00:00      1            1                                  None assigned   00:00:00    PENDING      0:0
 ```

 The 4 new ancillary (bash) jobScripts will also correspond to these 7 new job IDs.
-After this pipeline run has completed, viewing the output of `./displayTimes.sh` shows this run took XX minutes.

 If you want to see the output from the job scripts referring to the old pipeline runs, don't worry, they're still in the `jobScripts` directory with an older timestamp in the filename.
 Only the symlink in your working directory has been updated.

+Wait until the run finishes before step 25.
+You may want to come back later, as it takes ~1.5 hours.

+##### 25. View the pipeline output

+After this pipeline run has completed, viewing the output of `./displayTimes.sh` shows this run took ~1.5 hours, including ~25 minutes for quick-look imaging all fields, and ~40 minutes for plotting (a [known issue](../Release-Notes#known-issues)).

-These new tasks follow the second step of a two step calibration process that is summarised on [this page](https://idia-pipelines.github.io/docs/processMeerKAT/calibration-in-processmeerkat/).
+These new tasks follow the second step of a two step calibration process that is summarised on [this page](../Calibration-in-processMeerKAT).

 After `split.py` has run, you will see three new files